Su-sid/30-Days-Of-JavaScript/15_Day_Classes/15_day_classes.md

 ### Overriding methods

 As you can see, we manage to access all the methods in the Person Class and we used it in the Student child class.
 We can customize the parent methods, we can add additional properties to a child class.
-If we want to customize, the methods and if we want to add extra properties, we need to use the constructor function the child class too.
-In side the constructor function we call the super() function to access all the properties from the parent class.
-The Person class didn't have gender but now let us give gender property for the child class, Student.
-If the same method name used in the child class, the parent method will be overridden.
+If we want to customize, the methods and if we want to add extra properties, we need to use the constructor function in the child class too.

+Inside the constructor function we call the super() function to access all the properties from the parent class.
+The Person class didn't have gender but now let us give the gender property for our child class, Student.
+If the same method name is used in the child class, the parent class method will be overridden.

 ```js
 class Student extends Person {